pjanec/dirigent/README.md

         <Path Prepend="C:\MYPATH1" Append="C:\MYPATH2;..\sub1"/>
       </Env>

-  Modifies the environment variables for the started process, taking the Diriget Agen't startup environment as a basis.
+  Modifies the environment variables for the started process, taking the Dirigent Agen't startup environment as a basis.

   Existing environment variables can be set to a new value.
 Non-existing will be created, existing will be overwritten.